Speaker

 Description

 The High Luminosity Large Hadron Collider (HL-LHC) is entering its final development phase, requiring the optimisation of its vacuum layout to ensure reliable operation.
-The main upgrades with respect to the current LHC involve the Long Straight Sections, including new final focusing magnets and full crab crossing implementation.
-Since residual gas critically affects collider performance, extensive vacuum simulations are conducted to evaluate and minimise pressure levels.
-These include steady-state and time-dependent studies accounting for phenomena like photon, electron and ion-induced desorption, to determine pressure profiles and pump-down behavior.
-The simulations employ several complementary tools: Molflow+ for Monte Carlo particle tracking in ultra-high vacuum conditions, Synrad+ for synchrotron radiation effects, the MATLAB-based VASCO code for pressure stability analysis, and LTSpice for analogue modelling of vacuum networks.
+The main upgrades with respect to the current LHC involve the Long Straight Sections next to the two large, general-purpose experiments (ATLAS and CMS), including new final focusing magnets and a full crab crossing implementation using superconducting crab cavities.
+Since residual gas critically affects collider performance, extensive vacuum simulations have been conducted to evaluate and minimise pressure levels.
+These include steady-state studies accounting for phenomena like photon, electron and ion-induced desorption, to determine pressure.
+The simulations employ several complementary tools: Molflow+ for Monte Carlo particle tracking in ultra-high vacuum conditions, Synrad+ for synchrotron radiation effects, and the MATLAB-based VASCO code for pressure stability analysis.

 | In which format do you inted to submit your paper? | Word |